cocos-creator/creator-api-docs-2.x/en/classes/Animation.md

 - callback <a href="https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Function" class="crosslink external" target="_blank">Function</a> The callback that will be invoked when the event is dispatched.
                              The callback is ignored if it is a duplicate (the callbacks are unique).
 	- event <a href="../classes/Event.html" class="crosslink">Event</a> event
-- target <a href="https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Object" class="crosslink external" target="_blank">Object</a> The target to invoke the callback, can be null
+- target <a href="https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Object" class="crosslink external" target="_blank">Object</a> The target (this object) to invoke the callback, can be null
 - useCapture <a href="https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Boolean" class="crosslink external" target="_blank">Boolean</a> When set to true, the capture argument prevents callback from being invoked when the event's eventPhase attribute value is BUBBLING_PHASE.
                              When false, callback will NOT be invoked when event's eventPhase attribute value is CAPTURING_PHASE.